imarzuoli/MDtools/contacts_analysis/README.md

 				analysed.
 Values between 0 and 1, default 0.5
 	delta_frames: int
 				Stride on the trajectory frames.
-Default 1 (all frames are analysed)
+Default 1 (all frames are analysed) resmol      : int
+				Nr of residues in a molecule, to identify the molecule ID.
+Useful when residues are listed sequentially, not restarting from 1 at each molecule.
+				If none, the number of residues with different ID in selection 1 is taken.
+				Molecule ID is meaningful only if the system is made of N copies of the same molecule.
+Default None
+	collapse    : bool
+				If True, removes contacts linking the same pair of residues, keeping only the first one detected

 	Returns
 	------------
 	list [np.array, shape (n_frames_analysed,2) with time and number of contacts,